Carers need care too

 • About 1 in 10 New Zealanders are carers.

-• Carers span all ethnic backgrounds, with the majority being European and Māori (European 70%, Māori 15%, Pacific 6%, other 2%).
+• Carers come from all ethnic backgrounds – most are European and Māori (European 70%, Māori 15%, Asian 7%, Pacific 6%, other 2%).

-• Nearly one in 10 carers are 1524 years of age.
+• Nearly 1 in 10 carers are 15 to 24 years of age.

 • About 1 in 5 carers live rurally (17% live in a rural settlement or other rural location).

-The role of a carer is often hidden in families/whānau and communities partly because many people consider it to be something that you just do.
+The role of a carer is often hidden in whānau and communities partly because many people consider it to be something that you just do.

 Respite is important for both of you!

-You might also like to share a hobby with the person you’re caring for, eg, gardening together.
-Or they may benefit from participating in an activity programme that could provide an opportunity for you to have a break.
-Health New Zealand | Te Whatu Ora funds activities and services for people with high and complex needs and/or an intellectual disability(external link)Read more about services provided(external link) to support people with disabilities and the people who care for them.
+Health New Zealand | Te Whatu Ora funds activities and services for people with high and complex needs and/or an intellectual disability(external link).
+Read more about services provided(external link) to support people with disabilities and the people who care for them.

 Ask for help and let others step in

 It can be easy for carers to underestimate their own needs and not do anything about them, or simply not know where to turn for help.
-Putting others’ needs first can see you become more socially isolated, exhausted and possibly unhappy.
+Putting others’ needs first can mean you become more socially isolated, exhausted and possibly unhappy.
 It can also mean you postpone your own health checks or put your own needs way down the priority list.

 It’s important that you don’t try to manage alone.
-You are entitled to help from health professionals and social services (see the list below).
+You're entitled to help from health professionals and social services (see the list below).
 Family, friends and neighbours may offer to help, so take up their offers.
 Think of ways to let them help with caring and explain exactly what you would like them to do.

 Daughter reassures mother with dementia